 • Orange Coast College: The Daily Crime Log is available to the public during normal business hours from 8:00 a.m. to 5:00 p.m.
 Monday through Friday at the front counter of the OCC Public Safety Office.
-The office is located in Lot C at 2701 Fairview Road, Costa Mesa, CA 92626.
-OCC Public Safety does not maintain a Daily Crime Log at the School of Sailing & Seamanship.
+The office is located near Lot C at 2701 Fairview Road, Costa Mesa, CA 92626.
+OCC Public Safety does not maintain a Daily Crime Log at the Waterfront Campus.